dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ### December data

-Once these suckers are loaded, I can explore December, my most recent month.
+Once these packages are loaded, I can explore December, my most recent month.
 Note Calories has a comma, so needs to be converted to a number.
 Similarly, Date needs to be converted to a date.
 Fixing that and plotting...

 ![Dec C v.
 D 1](/images/fitbit03.png "Dec C v.
 D 1")